Plotting 1D data¶

 “parametric” coordinate (e.g., time).
 The parametric coordinates are specified with

-keyword argument.
-See parametric
+the values keyword argument.
+See parametric for details.
+As

 shown below, it is also easy to build colorbars from the

-returned by parametric
+LineCollection returned by parametric.

 [14]: